jaakkopasanen/AutoEq/results/innerfidelity/sbaf-serious/Audeze LCD-X Sample 3/README.md

-# Audeze LCD-X Sample 3
+# Audeze LCD-X sample 3

 ### EqualizerAPO
 In case of using EqualizerAPO without any GUI, replace `C:\Program Files\EqualizerAPO\config\config.txt`